 What Is a Refractive Error?

 A refractive error is a type of vision problem in which the shape of your eye prevents light from focusing correctly on your retina.
-As a fresher, the retina is the layer of tissue at the back of your eye that is sensitive to light, passing impulses along your optic nerve to your brain to form a visual image.
+The retina is the layer of tissue at the back of your eye that is sensitive to light, passing impulses along your optic nerve to your brain to form a visual image.

 According to the National Eye Institute, refractive errors are the most common type of vision problem, with more than 150 million Americans experiencing a refractive error of some kind.
 When left untreated, refractive errors can interfere with daily living activities that require clear vision, such as reading and driving.